Diversity in focus: Photo project puts spotlight on patients with special health care needs

 QR code to site for donations to MUSC CODM special needs clinic

 Want to support the College of Dental Medicine and programs such as the special needs clinic?
-Simply scan the QR code or click here for a link to donate.
+Simply scan the QR code to donate.

 Loudon said one of the best parts of the experience was watching other kids like PJ interact.
 “They were so full of energy,” she said.
 “When kids like that are around each other, it’s such a joy to watch how they behave.
 They’re sweet and open and honest, and you’re just blown away.”